 We strive to protect the proprietary technologies that we believe are important to our business, including seeking and maintaining patent protection intended to cover the composition of matter of our product candidates, including RTB101, their methods of use, related technology, and other inventions that are important to our business.
 We licensed a patent portfolio of ten patent families from Novartis.
 See "-License Agreement with Novartis."
-As of October 31, 2017, one family within this patent portfolio covering compositions of matter was issued in 42 countries and is pending in five.
+As of September 30, 2017, one family within this patent portfolio covering compositions of matter was issued in 42 countries and is pending in five.
 This patent family is expected to expire in 2026 before patent term extensions.
-We expect market exclusivity for RTB101, alone and in combination with everolimus, until at least 2031 in the United States, 2032 in major European markets, and 2030 in Japan, and additional pending patent applications covering methods of enhancing immunity, reducing incidence of RTIs and other infections, and other indications, may prolong the exclusivity of these product candidates up to 2036.
+We expect market exclusivity for RTB101, alone and in combination with everolimus, until at least 2031 in the United States and major European markets, and additional pending patent applications may prolong the exclusivity of these product candidates up to 2036.
 In October 2017, we filed an additional patent application directed to compositions of matter for novel mTOR inhibitors.